dskjal/sd-hypernetwork-merger/README.md

 In the old specification, an activation function was inserted in the final layer.
 This makes no sense and is not used in the latest version.

 ## [Module 1024](https://github.com/AUTOMATIC1111/stable-diffusion-webui/commit/1123f52cadf8d86c006177791b3191e5b8388b5a)
-Stable Diffusion 2.0 以降で新しい OpenCLIP を使う場合に有効にする。
+新しい OpenCLIP を使う場合に有効にする。
-Enable when using the new OpenCLIP with Stable Diffusion 2.0 or later.
+Enable when using the new OpenCLIP.

 ![](https://github.com/dskjal/sd-hypernetwork-merger/blob/main/misc/screenshot.png)